An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Asymptotic-preserving IMEX method

 \subsection{Fully discrete numerical scheme}

 We have introduced the time-discretization in the last subsection.
-In this subsection, the discretization in this spatial space will be discussed.
+In this subsection, the discretization in the spatial space will be discussed.
 The finite volume method to discretize the spatial space is presented here.